9 strategies for financial services transformation

 What it takes:

-What it means: There are activities your organization must complete regardless of how long it takes, like reporting and responding to customer inquiries.
+What it means: There are activities your organization must complete regardless of how long it takes, such as reporting and responding to customer inquiries.
 However, they can often be done quicker and with less friction — while delivering better results for customers or members — when you implement solutions that can automate important processes.

 What it takes: